Additive Manufacturing in medical applications

 but also PEEK became in recent years an option.

-Patient specific instrumentation (PSI) is helping to increase
+Patient-specific instrumentation (PSI) is helping to increase

 accuracy whilst making cuts, drilling holes and placing implants.

-time in the theater.
+time in the theatre.

 This guide was produced using Selective Laser Sintering (SLS)